harshi-cse/cse15l-lab-reports/lab-report-5-week-10.md

 }
 ```

-Such that that code should now look like this:
+Such that the code should now look like this:

 ![Image](lab5_12.PNG)